 Who Am I?

-Hi, my name is Remy and I’ve been designing websites for two decades and many with a retail component.
+Hi, my name is Remy and I’ve been designing websites for two decades, many with a retail component.
 I have been working with WooCommerce for the last three years through my book cover design business.
 As an author, I finally got fed up with significant losses through other retailers.
-I’ve gone direct with my romance pen name and have plans to do the same with my science fiction.
-I am currently helping a client start their journey to direct.
+I’ve started offering books direct with both my romance and sci-fi pen names.
+I am currently helping a client start their journey to selling via their website.
 I am going to document the process here.
 It can feel like a herculean task with many moving parts, and it is.
 But I’ll help break it down into some clear actionables that you can tackle at your own pace.

 PHYSICAL BOOK PREPARATION

-I want to make no assumptions about your reasons to go direct.
+I want to make no assumptions about your reasons to go sell from your website.
 You may want an option to create special editions only sold through your website.
 You might want to include ebooks and audio.
 Your road to world domination might be through amazing merchandise.
 But because some authors are in exclusive deals with eBooks (Kindle Unlimited) and Audio (ACX Exclusive) I’ll start with the one item all authors can jump into: print sales.

 STEP 1: START A BOOKVAULT ACCOUNT

 Before we start, why BookVault?
-Currently, Ingram and Lulu offer similar direct options with website integration.
-Having needed to reach out to BookVault on several occasions to ask questions about currency conversion and title setup, they have been amazing.
-I am almost shocked by the quality of their customer service.
-The downside is that they’re based in the UK (be prepared to do currency conversions) but as I write this; they are expanding into the US, which means shorter shipping times and lower shipping costs.
-Together, this makes them my company of choice for physical books.
+Currently, Ingram and Lulu offer similar PoD options with website integration.
+Having needed to reach out to BookVault on several occasions to ask questions about currency conversion and title setup, they have demonstrated amazing customer service.
+As an author, this is underhand and I absolutely love it.
+The downside is that they’re based in the UK but as I write this; they have expanded their paperback production into the US, which means shorter shipping times and lower shipping costs.
+Hardbacks as of now are only available from their UK facility.
+Overall, this makes them my company of choice for print.

 STEP 2: UPLOAD A TITLE

 Before you dish out money, read the points to ponder.
 BookVault has a pay-up-front model for uploading titles.
 You can pay per book title, or get a subscription that allows for unlimited uploads.
 If you’re a member of ALLI there is a code for five (5) free uploads a month.
 You do not need to upload any assets at this time.
 You can leave them in limbo for now.
-I have about 10 titles with no covers or interiors, but they’re ready to go when I’m ready.
+I have about 10 titles with no covers or interiors, but they’re ready to go when I have the assets.